The-Last-Cookie/secure-networking/router.md

 Now, add public DNS servers to the router's settings under `Internet/Zugangsdaten/DNS-Server`.

+## Using DNS over TLS (DoT)

+DNS requests from the local network should be encrypted via TLS before being sent to an upstream DNS server.
+This can be configured in the router under `Internet/Zugangsart/DNS-Server`.
+Here are some as an example:

+DNSv4-Server:

+- Andere DNSv4-Server verwenden: Check
+  - Bevorzugter DNSv4-Server: 94.140.14.140
+  - Alternativer DNSv4-Server: 176.9.93.198

+DNS over TLS (DoT):

+- Verschlüsselte Namensauflösung im Internet (DNS over TLS): Check
+  - Zertifikatsprüfung für verschlüsselte Namensauflösung im Internet erzwingen: Check

+Auflösungsnamen der DNS-Server

+- unfiltered.adguard-dns.com
+- dnsforge.de

+## Conditional forwarding

 In Pi-hole, only the Fritz!Box should be added as an upstream server.
-Check `Use Conditional Forwarding` and type in the following values:
+Uncheck every other upstream server in the web interface.
+Under `Use Conditional Forwarding` type in the following values, separated with commas:

+- Enabled as a boolean value
 - Local network in CIDR notation: 192.168.50.0/24 (adjust to the network)
 - IP address of your DHCP server (router): 192.168.50.1 (IPv4 address of the Fritz!Box)
 - Local domain name (optional): fritz.box